Application to obtain a broadcasting licence to operate a developmental radio programming undertaking - Form 118

 *If yes, please indicate which section of the Rules of Procedure you wish to vary and provide a detailed rationale as to why this request should be granted:

-The Commission will return the application if it has not been duly completed.
-The onus will be on the applicant to submit a complete application that provides all of the relevant information, to identify all regulatory issues raised in the application and to provide supporting documentation.
+The Commission will return the application if it is incomplete.
+The onus will be on the applicant to submit a complete application that provides all the relevant information, to identify all regulatory issues raised in the application and to provide supporting documentation.

 *Submit a website address or email address where an electronic copy of the application may be requested: